 Ellenville is a very small village located in the state of New York.
 With a population of 4,081 people and two constituent neighborhoods, Ellenville is the 368th largest community in New York.

-Ellenville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Ellenville is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Ellenville who work in office and administrative support (18.34%), teaching (10.34%), and community and social services (7.15%).
+Unlike some villages, Ellenville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ellenville are a mix of both white- and blue-collar jobs.
+Overall, Ellenville is a village of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Ellenville who work in office and administrative support (25.05%), teaching (9.31%), and personal care services (7.81%).

-In terms of college education, Ellenville is nearly on par with the US average for all cities of 21.84%: 18.82% of adults 25 and older in Ellenville have a bachelor's degree or advanced degree.
+The percentage of adults in Ellenville who are college-educated is close to the national average for all communities of 21.84%: 17.67% of the adults in Ellenville have a bachelor's degree or advanced degree.

 The most common language spoken in Ellenville is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and French.